mirayashi/rpc3/README.md

   - Basic reward mechanism to incentivize servers to contribute positively, without explicitly defining the source of income that fund these rewards
 - A rudimentary demo app that allows clients to increment a private counter:
-  - A command-line client app that connects to a local IPFS node and can submit requests and read responses via the contract.
+  - A command-line client app that connects to a local IPFS node and can interact with the contract.
 The users chooses a number and will increment a counter by that number, that initially starts at 0
   - A server app that connects to the same local IPFS node and includes scripts to launch many servers and simulate the consensus process
-  - The off-chain state of the application (in this case the counter values for each user) is saved in a SQLite database file which is stored in IPFS.
+  - The off-chain state of the application (in this case the counter values for each user) is represented by an SQLite database living in IPFS.
 Clients may use it to retrieve the value of their counter, and servers use it to save the results from computations.
 - A "private computation unit" (PCU) smart contract that adds an encryption layer to the whole system.
 This contract is entirely decoupled from the system itself, which is why I didn't mention it when I explained the general concept.
 It basically makes it possible for clients to send encrypted requests and for servers to perform computations over